rdfostrich/article-swj2020-cobra/content/related-work.md

 To cover this new range of querying possibilities, [five foundational query types were introduced](cite:cites bear), which are referred to as _query atoms_.
-For brevity, we refer to [the article in which they were introduced](cite:cites bear) their formal details.
+For brevity, we refer to [the article in which they were introduced](cite:cites bear) for their formal details.
-In this scope of this article, we only discuss three of the five query atoms, as they can be expressed in [terms of each other](cite:cites tpfarchives).
+In the scope of this article, we only discuss three of the five query atoms, as the other two query atoms can be expressed in [terms of just three query atoms](cite:cites tpfarchives).
 The three relevant query atoms are defined as follows:

 1. **Version materialization (VM)** retrieves data using a query targeted at a single version.